All Episodes

 Rediscovering Americanism is not an exercise in nostalgia, but an appeal to his fellow citizens to reverse course for the sake of our children and our children's children.

-Rediscovering Americanism and the Tyranny of Progressivism by Mark R. Levin.
+Rediscovering Americanism and the tyranny of progressivism by Mark R. Levin.

 Available now wherever books are sold.

-Sean, you want to be a part of the program.
+All right, as we roll along, Sean Hannity Show, 800-941 Sean, you want to be a part of the program.

-Where up is down, down is up, and and black is white and white is black.
+So we live in a world where truth doesn't exist, where up is down, down is up, and black is white and white is black.

-It's almost like if you're on the left today and and the left tells you, oh, there's a donut in the sky.
+It's almost like if you're on the left today and the left tells you, oh, there's a donut in the sky.

-You know, you'll have all these people in the media saying, Well, Donald Trump colluded with the Russians and they dropped a donut in the sky.
+You know, you'll have all these people in the media saying, well, Donald Trump colluded with the Russians and they dropped a donut in the sky.

 That's how absurd it is.